MorganEwanchuk/weight-loss-project/README.md

 2/18/2023: - Created ensureGuest middleware to redirect logged in users to main page.
            - Added login view and routes
            - Added logout function
+2/23/2023: Created profile submission and model

 # Next objective to do

 Add ensureAuth middleware to handle requests when not authenticated
-Add a create profile button to add initial weight and goal weight.
+Add function so each profile is unique to that user